Skip to main content

 Clone the wordpress-develop repository

 Clone WordPress/wordpress-develop.
-The integration tests load WordPress and all its functions and API's from this clone when you start your integration tests.
+The integration tests load WordPress and all its functions and APIs from this clone when you start your integration tests.
 This means that this allows us to test against your locally installed version of WordPress, which is the 'integration' part.
-It also provides some utility classes (e.g. the test-cases) for our own tests.
+It also provides some utility classes (e.g., the test cases) for our own tests.

 Setup up the MySQL server